DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 .. tip::

-    This url key is useful if you need to link to an external website rather than an internal link.
+    This ``url`` key is useful if you need to link to an external website rather then an internal link.
 External links must define any permissions directly on the node as there is no associated view to be able to pull permissions from.
 See the :doc:`../authorization/policies` page for more information.